 We interviewed senior managers and key QSV employees, and we evaluated meeting minutes, 25 licensed independent practitioners' profiles, 10 protected peer reviews, 5 root cause analyses, and other relevant documents.
 The table below shows the areas reviewed for this topic.
-The areas marked as NM did not meet applicable requirements and needed improvement.
+The facility generally met requirements.
+We made no recommendations.